redwoodresearch/Measurement-Tampering/README.md

 ## Known issues

 - `python <name>/from_hf.py` only works for `diamonds` and `func_correct`.
-- The folder names are hidden in the `run_config` files and are quite obscure, and those are not used in plotting evals.
+- The folder names and seq_len defined in `run_config.json` files are not consitently used in the data generation pipelines.
-- A figure and a link to the paper would be nice.